nuxeo/nuxeo-webcomponents/ui-refactor/README.md

 Similarly to properties, the controls can also accept expressions depending on the target rendering technology.

-Suggestion from Nelson: rename "controls" to "behaviors"?
+Suggestions from Nelson:
+  - if this is used to "represent small variations in the element behavior" we should rename "controls" to "behaviors"
+  - ultimately these should probably just be properties. (could be read-only)

 #### Binding